Package insert / product label

 The usual recommended adult dose is 10 mg for a 70 kg individual administered subcutaneously, intramuscularly, or intravenously; this dose may be repeated every 3 to 6 hours as necessary.
+Use the lowest dose necessary to achieve adequate analgesia.
+Titrate the dose based upon the individual patient’s response to their initial dose of Nalbuphine Hydrochloride Injection.
 Dosage should be adjusted according to the severity of the pain, physical status of the patient, and other medications which the patient may be receiving [see WARNINGS; Risks from Concomitant Use with Benzodiazepines or Other CNS Depressants].
 In nontolerant individuals, the recommended single maximum dose is 20 mg with a maximum total daily dose of 160 mg.

 Titration and Maintenance of Therapy

 Individually titrate Nalbuphine Hydrochloride Injection to a dose that provides adequate analgesia and minimizes adverse reactions.
-Continually reevaluate patients receiving Nalbuphine hydrochloride to assess the maintenance of pain control and the relative incidence of adverse reactions, as well as monitoring for the development of addiction, abuse, or misuse [see WARNINGS].
+Continually reevaluate patients receiving Nalbuphine Hydrochloride Injection to assess the maintenance of pain control, signs and symptoms of opioid withdrawal, and other adverse reactions, as well as to reassess for the development of addiction, abuse, or misuse [see WARNINGS].
 Frequent communication is important among the prescriber, other members of the healthcare team, the patient, and the caregiver/family during periods of changing analgesic requirements, including initial titration.

-If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the Nalbuphine hydrochloride dosage.
-If unacceptable opioid-related adverse reactions are observed, consider reducing the dosage.
+If the level of pain increases after dosage stabilization, attempt to identify the source of increased pain before increasing the nalbuphine hydrochloride dosage.
+If after increasing the dosage, unacceptable opioid-related adverse reactions are observed (including an increase in pain after dosage increase), consider reducing the dosage [see WARNINGS].
 Adjust the dosage to obtain an appropriate balance between management of pain and opioid-related adverse events.